atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Response_Playbooks/RP_0001_phishing_email.md

 - list of URLs from the text content of the mail body and attachments

 This Response Action could be automated with [TheHive EmlParser](https://blog.thehive-project.org/2018/07/31/emlparser-a-new-cortex-analyzer-for-eml-files/).

-##### Put (potentially) compromised accounts on monitoring

-Start monitoring for authentification attempts and all potentially harmful actions from (potentially) compromised accounts.
-Look for anomalies, unusual network connections, unusual geolocation/time of work, actions that were never executed before.
-Keep in touch with the real users and, in case of need, ask them if they executing some suspicious actions by themselves or not.

-##### Response Action for

-Description of the workflow for the Response Action in markdown format.
-Here newlines will be saved.

-##### Response Action for

-Description of the workflow for the Response Action in markdown format.
-Here newlines will be saved.

-##### Response Action for

-Description of the workflow for the Response Action in markdown format.
-Here newlines will be saved.

 #### Containment